 Because alpaca is naturally antimicrobial and resist odors, there is no need to wash after every wear.
 For most hats (unless you are doing very strenuous activity) we recommend washing every 2-3 months, or at a minimum before you put the item away for the season.
 For socks, we recommend every 2-3 wears.
 For gloves and mittens, at least before you put them away for the season, or spot clean as necessary.

 No need to be intimidated at the thought of hand washing!
 The whole process takes approximately 5 minutes of hands on time.
 Let's get to it!

-First, gather your materials: the item to be washed, a bowl large enough to hold your items, a towel, and soap.
+First, gather your materials: the item to be washed (we are washing this hat today), a bowl large enough to hold your item, a towel, and soap.
 We recommend using a soap intended for wool or other natural fibers (our favorite is Kookubura wash, which can be purchased on Amazon), a mild hair soap, or Dawn dish soap.

 Next, fill your bowl up with water slightly warmer than luke warm.
 You want to be able to have your hands in it without the water burning your hands.
 Add the amount of soap specified by your specific brand or a few tablespoons.
 Swish the soap around to combine with the water.

 Place your item in the bowl, and light press to submerge in the water.